• Kracker Archive

 Bell and I continued north and went to sleep in the forest just south of St. Bonnet-Troncais (Square g6) about 04:00 hours (16th September).
 We stayed in the forest till 15:00 hours.
 I was then in considerable pain and decided to find some help.
 Bell decided that he would remain in the wood.
 I could not walk alone, and he supported me to the edge of a road.
 I remained here till a peasant came along with a log of wood on a wagon.
 I told him who I was and he put me on the wagon beside the log.
 He took me along the road through St. Bonnet for about three miles.
 We then met a man on a bicycle, to whom the peasant apparently explained who I was.
 This man hid me behind a hedge, where I remained for about two hours.
 About dusk I was picked up, and shortly afterwards was in touch with the organisation which arranged the rest of my journey."

-"This officer has proved himself a brilliant and inspiring leader.
+DFC citation: "This officer has proved himself a brilliant and inspiring leader.
 As a flight commander he has trained his crews to an exceptional degree of efficiency and keenness.
 On one occasion he was shot down over enemy territory but successfully evaded capture and returned to this country.
-His courageous leadership has always set an inspiring example to all other air gunners. "
+His courageous leadership has always set an inspiring example to all other air gunners".

-Born Listowel, Ontario 20th March 1913.
+John Murray Forman was born in Listowel, Ontario on the 20th March 1913.
 Enlisted in the RCAF at Toronto 2nd July 1940.
 Promoted Wing Commander 1st October 1944.
-Invested with DFC at Government House 7 November 1949.
+Invested with DFC at Government House on the 7th November 1949.
 Postwar worked for the Canadian Pension Commission.
-Deceased Ottawa 23rd February 2004.
+John passed away in Ottawa on the 23rd February 2004.

 Burial details:

-Sgt.
+Plt Off.
 Charles Heyworth.
-Brighton (Woodpile) Crematorium.
+Brighton (Woodvale) Crematorium.
 Son of Pte.
 Charles Heyworth, King's Own Royal Lancaster Regt.
-(Killed in action in France, 23rd March, 1918), and Margaret Elizabeth Heyworth, of St. Annes-on-Sea, Lancashire, husband of Vera Elsie Heyworth, of St. Annes-on-Sea, England.
+(KiA in France, 23rd March, 1918), and Margaret Elizabeth Heyworth, of St. Annes-on-Sea, Lancashire.
+Husband of Vera Elsie Heyworth, of St. Annes-on-Sea, England.

 17.01.2021 - New image of Wg.Cdr.
 Smith's crew